Investigation 2026-04-14

 Local authority costs: at least £930 million

-Failed asylum seekers with no recourse to public funds cost local authorities a further £55-65 million per year (NRPF Network data, approximately 85 reporting councils).
+Failed asylum seekers with no recourse to public funds cost local authorities a further £55-65 million per year (NRPF Network data).
 Leaving care support for former UASC adds an estimated £50-80 million.

 The NAO noted in December 2025 that asylum costs for councils are “poorly understood.”
-The £1,200 per person grant falls well short of actual service costs (housing, social care, translation, community cohesion).
-This means the true local authority cost is higher than the £930 million in published grants.
-Our central estimate, including unfunded costs, is £1,050 million - but this is uncertain.
+The £1,200 per asylum seeker grant falls well short of actual service costs.
+Our central estimate, including unfunded costs, is £1,050 million.

 Border and Channel operations: approximately £500 million